arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP IMPORT DOCUMENT` command <!-- REF _command_.VP_IMPORT_DOCUMENT.Summary -->imports and displays the 4D View Pro or Microsoft Excel document designated by *filePath* in the 4D View Pro area *vpAreaName*<!-- END REF -->.
+The imported document replaces any data already inserted in the area.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.